Foucault knife-edge test: Foucault test basics

 From top: Parabolic mirror showing Foucault shadow patterns made by knife edge inside radius of curvature R (red X), at R and outside R.

 Foucault testing is commonly used by amateur telescope makers for figuring primary mirrors in reflecting telescopes.
 The mirror to be tested is placed vertically in a stand.
 The Foucault tester is set up at the distance of the mirror's radius of curvature (radius R is twice the focal length.) with the pinhole to one side of the centre of curvature (a short vertical slit parallel to the knife edge can be used instead of the pinhole).
 The tester is adjusted so that the returning beam from the pinhole light source is interrupted by the knife edge.

 Viewing the mirror from behind the knife edge shows a pattern on the mirror surface.
 If the mirror surface is part of a perfect sphere, the mirror appears evenly lighted across the entire surface.
 If the mirror is spherical but with defects such as bumps or depressions, the defects appear greatly magnified in height.
 If the surface is paraboloidal, the mirror usually looks like a doughnut or lozenge although the exact appearance depends on the exact position of the knife edge.

 It is possible to calculate how closely the mirror surface resembles a perfect parabola by placing a Couder mask, Everest pin stick (after A. W. Everest) or other zone marker over the mirror.
-A series of measurements with the tester, finding the radii of curvature of the zones along the optical axis of the mirror (Y-axis).
+A series of measurements with the tester finds the radii of curvature of the zones along the optical axis of the mirror (Y-axis).
 These data are then reduced and graphed against an ideal parabolic curve.